rajesh-nitc/terraform-gcp-foundation/54-gke-app-cicd/README.md

 **Guideline_2**: Private pools to be used to deploy apps on Private GKE cluster.

-**Actual_2**: we have allowed the external access to the gke control plane to test the cicd.
+**Actual_2**: we have allowed external access to the gke control plane to test the cicd.